California Custom Roadsters T-Bucket Chassis Plans

 With a Chevy 283 or 454 engine set back for better bite, some Indy-style tires and a curb weight of only 1600 to 1800 lbs., these cars have outstanding performance (a stock Corvette with 454 engine weighs close to 3500 lbs.)

-Many scratch builders aren’t that interested in hot performance and build quiet, conservative cars with small engines.
+Many T-Bucket kits and scratch builders aren’t that interested in hot performance and build quiet, conservative cars with small engines.

 When you use CCR’s data to build or modify these cars, you’ll know that the set-ups have been well engineered and proven over many years of street rod building experience.

 CCR’s 1915 – ’25 “T” Chassis became a production item in 1967.